-Perhaps most importantly, a blog gives you an opportunity build trust and loyalty with your audience.
+Perhaps most importantly, a blog gives you an opportunity to build trust and credibility with your audience.
 By increasing brand awareness, answering their questions, providing helpful information that will aid them in buying decisions, and providing “free” value, blog articles are one of the best ways to draw your customers in and develop a relationship with them.

 After you’ve been blogging a while you may notice that a few of your posts will outperform the others and provide a significantly larger percentage of site visitors.
 Those articles are called “compounding posts”.
-HubSpot wrote a detailed article on that subject that you can find here.
-What they found is that longer articles that are tactical and provide content that appeals to large part of a business’ target audience have the most compounding effect.
+HubSpot wrote a detailed article on compounding posts that you should read.
+What they found is that longer articles that are tactical and provide content that appeals to a large part of a business’s target audience have the most compounding effect.

 A blog isn’t magic and it doesn’t automatically make visitors find your site.
 There are many things that go on behind the scenes to make a blog article successful, such as SEO and promotion.
 More often than not, the results will not be seen until several months later.

 A blog doesn’t sell your product.
 Use it to educate, inform, inspire or entertain your audience.
 Leave the selling to content in other parts of your marketing and sales funnel.
 Blog content is at the “top of the funnel.”
 Visitors who first come to your site are probably not ready to make a decision.
 They need to know if they can trust you first, so don’t use your blog to give them the hard sell, or they will bounce and never come back.

 Common Misconceptions About Blogs